tale-toul/OCP4baremetalIPI/Ansible/README.md

 # Set up the baremetal and Libvirt instances with Ansible

 ## Subscribe hosts with Red Hat
-The EC2 metal host, the support and provisioning VMs all run on RHEL 8 and are subscribed with RH using an activation key, for instructions on how to create the activation key check [Creating Red Hat Customer Portal Activation Keys](https://access.redhat.com/articles/1378093)
+The EC2 metal host, the support and provisioning VMs all run on RHEL 8 and are subscribed with RH using an activation key, for instructions on how to create the activation key check [Creating Red Hat Customer Portal Activation Keys](https://access.redhat.com/articles/1378093):

+1. Go to the [Activation Keys](https://access.redhat.com/management/activation_keys) page
+1. Click on new to create an activation key
+1. Enter a name for the activation key, this will later be used to as a reference in Ansible.
+1. Define a Service Level, only for non free accounts
+1. Select whether to use Auto Attach or not.
+Enable is a sensible default.
+1. Click create

+Once created the activacion key data is available at https://access.redhat.com/management/activation_keys.
+Click on the activacion key just created and use the Name to populate the variable **subscription_activationkey** and the Organization ID to populate the variable **subscription_org_id**.

 The activation key data is stored in the file **Ansible/group_vars/all/subscription.data**.
 The variables defined in this file are used by the ansible playbook.
 ```